Espresso Puck Screens: What They Are and Best Options

 The shot screen is a spacer that sits on the coffee puck, between the shower screen and the coffee bed.
 The spacer can be a sieve, a screen, or a paper filter.
 The three types of puck screen will work differently, giving you different results, but they all help with water distribution at least.

 If you read our guide on how to make espresso, we mention a few espresso accessories there, but we deem the accessories optional.
-However, this article is an advanced technique, for the home who want to pull the perfect espresso shot.
+However, this article is an advanced technique, for the home barista who want to pull the perfect espresso shot.

 A Bit of History